Logius-standaarden/BOMOS-Stelsels/ch01_Afsprakenstelsels_EN.md

-# Structure of BOMOS for the management of trust frameworks
+# Structure of BOMOS for the Management of Trust Frameworks

-## What are trust frameworks?
+## What are Trust Frameworks?
 Trust frameworks or in short ‘frameworks’ are close forms of cooperation between different stakeholders from business and industry, government and research, that supply products or services based on predetermined requirements.

 Trust frameworks make clear to all participating parties the rules of play for the interaction between them and for the supply of a product or service.
 For the users of those services, they offer freedom of choice and a quality guarantee.
-For example: you can choose which party will assist you in submitting annual reports to the Nederlandse Bank via SBR, and all approved parties do what they have to do.
+For example: you can choose which party will assist you in submitting annual reports to the Nederlandse Bank via Standard Business Reporting (see: [SBR](https://www.sbr-nl.nl/)), and all approved parties do what they have to do.

-## Contents of a trust framework
+## Contents of a Trust Framework
 The heart of a trust framework consists of the rules of play that every supplier or other stakeholder must comply with to take part or to supply a product or service.
 On the one hand these rules of play offer a guarantee to the user that the product or service can be securely and reliably used, while on the other hand they are mutual agreements that guarantee the success of the cooperation.
 Elinor Ostrom in the book Governing the Commons, describes the conditions for successful cooperation with regard to scarce common resources (otherwise known as the commons), such as the management of water wells.
 These principles can be recognised in cooperation within successful trust frameworks.
 These principles are: